 If you have not already undertaken a DBS (Disclosure and Barring Service) check, you will need to do so before you will be allowed to work with children.
 We will require you either to show us your copy of your current DBS disclosure, or to apply for a new one.

 On successful completion of all course requirements, you will be awarded a Certificate of Steiner Waldorf Teacher Education.
-This will be sufficient for teaching in a Steiner school in the UK.
+This will usually be sufficient for teaching in Steiner schools in the UK, although some may require an additional mainstream teaching qualification.

 If you have not completed all of the required work, but have attended all of the required contact sessions, you will be awarded a Certificate of Attendance, together with a document outlining completed and outstanding elements of the course.

-Additional qualifications may be required if teaching outside the UK, so if you are planning to teach abroad you should make yourself familiar with the specific requirements of the country in which you want to work.
+Additional qualifications may also be required if teaching outside the UK, so if you are planning to teach abroad, you should make yourself familiar with the specific requirements of the country in which you want to work.

 While Qualified Teacher Status remains linked to the National Curriculum in England, it is difficult to provide external accreditation for part time Steiner Waldorf Teacher Training.
 The current course has no state-recognised validation.
 Its quality, however, is well recognised within Steiner Waldorf circles and not least by former students, many of whom are successful teachers.